nus-cs2103-AY2223S1/tp/docs/UserGuide_CS2101.md

 **Teacher's Pet** is divided into 5 areas to maximise productivity:

-1. Input Command - The dialog box where you will input your desired commands.
+1. Command Input - The dialog box where you will input your desired commands.
-2. Application’s Reply - A short answer whether **Teacher's Pet** has executed the command, or an error message if the **Teacher's Pet** did not understand the command.
+2. Command Result - A short answer whether **Teacher's Pet** has executed the command, or an error message if the **Teacher's Pet** did not understand the command.
-3. Student's Details - A window that will display the details of the student(s).
+3. Student List - A window that will display the details of the student(s).
 4. Statistics Window - A window that shows all the statistics of the tutor, such as the number of students and the money collected/owed.
-5. Day’s Schedule List - A scroll window which shows the schedule for the day, sorted by time.
+5. Schedule List - A scroll window which shows the schedule for the day, sorted by time.

 ![Partition](images/UG-screenshots/UiPartition.png)